 The District has the right to issue obligations other than the Bonds, including tax anticipation notes and bond anticipation notes, and to borrow for any valid corporate purpose.
-A total of \$173,665,000 in principal amount of unlimited tax bonds has been authorized by the District's voters for the purpose of acquiring or constructing water, sewer and drainage facilities, and the District currently has \$114,470,000 principal amount of said unlimited tax bonds authorized but unissued.
+A total of \$173,665,000 in principal amount of unlimited tax bonds has been authorized by the District's voters for the purpose of acquiring or constructing water, sewer and drainage facilities, and, after the issuance of the Bonds, \$100,870,000 in principal amount of said unlimited tax bonds will remain authorized but unissued.
 A total of \$15,570,000 in principal amount of unlimited tax bonds has been authorized by the District's voters for constructing road facilities, but no authorization remains unissued.
 The District's voters have also authorized the issuance of a total of \$19,350,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing recreational facilities, all of which remains authorized but unissued.
-In addition, voters have authorized a total of \$208,585,000 unlimited tax refunding bonds for the purpose of refunding outstanding bonds of the District and could authorize additional amounts.
-After issuance of the Bonds, the District will have \$208,425,000 of principal amount of unlimited tax refunding bonds authorized but unissued.
-In addition, voters may authorize the issuance of additional bonds secured by ad valorem taxes.
-The issuance of additional obligations may increase the District's tax rate and adversely affect the security for, and the investment quality and value of, the Bonds.
+In addition, voters have authorized \$208,585,000 principal amount in unlimited tax refunding bonds, \$208,425,000 principal amount of which remains authorized but unissued.
+Voters may authorize the issuance of additional bonds secured by ad valorem taxes for any or all of the above purposes.
+The issuance of additional obligations may increase the District's tax rate and adversely affect the security for, and the investment quality and value of the Bonds.